 Early signs of cognitive ability and maturity link to children's performance in school.
 For this reason, this approach to assessing readiness has been used as an indication that a child is prepared for the school environment.
-Meta-analytic work shows that preschool and kindergarten cognitive assessments predict, on average, 25% of variance in early elementary school cognitive assessments.
-Thus, these cognitive indicators are important but other factors account for the majority of variation in early school outcomes.
+One seminal meta-analytic study found that preschool and kindergarten cognitive assessments predicted, on average, 25% of variance in early elementary school cognitive assessments.
+These findings suggest that cognitive indicators are important but other factors also account for the majority of variation in early school outcomes.

-Accumulated evidence points to the significant role of self-regulation and executive functioning.
-These features have a neurobiological basis and provide the foundation for many of the behaviours and abilities required in kindergarten.29-31 Ability to attend selectively, show appropriate social responses, and stay engaged in academic tasks are all implicated as factors that contribute to and define school readiness.
-Relatedly, children's "approaches to learning", which include emotion-regulation, attention, persistence, and attitude, support their ability to take advantage of learning opportunities in the classroom and predict achievement in later elementary grades.
+Accumulated evidence points to the significant role of self-regulation and executive functioning.38-40 These features have a neurobiological basis and provide the foundation for many of the behaviors and skills required in kindergarten.41-43 Ability to attend selectively, show appropriate social responses, and stay engaged in academic tasks are all implicated as factors that contribute to and define school readiness.
+Relatedly, children's "approaches to learning," which include emotion-regulation, attention, persistence, and attitude, support their ability to take advantage of learning opportunities in the classroom and predict achievement in later elementary grades.44-44

 Other research links children's social competence to academic performance.
-For example, children's early social-emotional skills and social adjustment (e.g., relationships with peers, positive emotions, and prosocial behaviours) are associated with academic outcomes and classroom engagement in kindergarten.34-36 Conversely, problem behaviours, such as aggression or withdrawal, interfere with classroom learning.
+For example, children's early social-emotional skills and social adjustment (e.g., relationships with peers and teachers, emotion knowledge, and prosocial behaviors) are associated with academic outcomes and classroom engagement in kindergarten.
+Conversely, problem behaviors, such as aggression or withdrawal, interfere with classroom learning.

-Children's age is also a marker of school readiness insofar as it indicates maturity in the cognitive, social and self-regulatory domains.
-Research on the effect of age is mixed.
-Some studies suggest that while there is some advantage to being slightly older upon the transition to kindergarten, these effects disappear by third grade.
+Children's age is also a marker of school readiness insofar as it indicates maturity in the cognitive, social, and self-regulatory domains.
+However, research on the effect of age is mixed.

+Some studies suggest that while there is some advantage to being slightly older upon the transition to kindergarten, the effects on academic and social-behavioral skills appear to diminish over time.
 Other work finds that an earlier state-wide entry cutoff for kindergarten (resulting in older kindergartners, on average) linked to higher state test scores in 4th and 8th grade.